Superficial Punctate Keratitis

 (See also Introduction to Corneal Disorders.)

-The cause of superficial punctate keratitis may be any of the following:
+Superficial punctate keratitis is a nonspecific finding.
+Causes may include any of the following:

 Symptoms include photophobia, foreign body sensation, lacrimation, redness, and slightly decreased vision.
 Slit-lamp or ophthalmoscope examination of the cornea reveals a characteristic hazy appearance with multiple punctate speckles that stain with fluorescein.
 With viral conjunctivitis, preauricular adenopathy is common and chemosis may occur.